mattdburke/ngfs-credit-ratings/README.md

     `source("src/packages.r")`
     Followed by any other command within the replication package.
 - Tables are reproduced using the `tables.r` file, similarly plots are recreated from the `figures.r` file.
+- Individual tables and graphs can be reproduced by running the relevant section of code in the above .r files.
+However, the easiest approach is to simply run the whole package and collect the [tables](tables/) and [graphs](plots/) from the relevant folders.
 - The repository will download with all clean and processed data.
 To test full reproducibility, the researcher can delete all of the files contained within the folders cleandata, output, plots, scenario_data and tables, and then rerun `source("main.r")`.

 ## Data dictionaries